|

 For a complete list of ingredients and instructions, please scroll down to the recipe at the bottom of this page.

-2. Cream the butter and sugar together in a bowl with a hand or stand mixer to make the Mini Egg cookie dough.
+In a large mixing bowl, cream the butter and sugar together using a hand mixer or stand mixer until the mixture is light and well combined.
+This creates the base for the Mini Egg cookie dough.

-4. Measure the flour and baking soda into the bowl and mix again on low speed until a soft dough forms.
+Measure the flour and baking soda into the bowl and mix on low speed until a soft dough forms.
+Be careful not to overmix once the flour is added.

-5. Fold in the chocolate chips with a spatula or large wooden spoon.
+Fold in the chocolate chips using a spatula or large wooden spoon so they are evenly distributed throughout the dough.

-6. Line a baking sheet with parchment paper then use a spoon to drop 8-10 scoops of dough onto the prepared baking sheet.
+Line a baking sheet with parchment paper, then use a spoon or cookie scoop to drop 8-10 scoops of dough onto the prepared baking sheet, leaving space between each cookie for spreading.

-7. Bake for 12 minutes, then remove them from the oven and let the cookies cool on the cookie sheet for 15 minutes then transfer them to a cooling rack until they’re room temperature.
+Bake for 12 minutes, then remove the cookies from the oven.
+Let them cool on the baking sheet for about 15 minutes before transferring them to a cooling rack to cool completely.

 To decorate your cookies:

-1. Divide about 1 cup of frosting into 4 small bowls.
+Divide about 1 cup of frosting between 4 small bowls.

-2. Add a different color of food color to each bowl and mix well.
+Add a different food coloring to each bowl and mix until the colors are smooth and evenly blended.

-4. Roughly chop the Mini Eggs and press the chunks into the icing.
+Roughly chop the Mini Eggs and press the pieces gently into the icing before it sets.

 Chef Jenn’s Tips